 - What if I have issues other than just substance use?

 - Can I invite family members to attend my counseling appointments?

 How do I know if I have a problem?

 - Is my use of a substance causing me problems?

 - Do I continue to use despite the problems?

 If you answered yes to both of these questions, it would probably be helpful for you to talk with someone about your substance use.
 It can be difficult to determine on your own whether your substance use has become problematic.
 Having an outside perspective helps.
-You can also explore these signs and symptoms of a drug use problem from NIDA (National Institute on Drug Abuse).
+You can also explore these signs and symptoms of a drug use problem from the Mayo Clinic.
 If you want to talk with someone about your substance use, contact us to schedule an appointment.

 I’ve decided I might need treatment.
 Where do I begin?